fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseExport.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group for the nextref_database server.
+Specifies the name of the resource group for the SQL Database server.

 ```yaml
 Type: String